zkissler/kissler_ece520_final_project/README.md

 Week 9 Update:

 As of 3/13 I am right on track according to my project milestones.
 I have ported the Process, Manager, and Event classes to Rust.
 I have successfully tested basic process behavior and am in the process of working through how to test the Event class.
 I am very concerned that I will not be able to implement events as they are currently done in Elma due to the fact that I am unable to replicate the class inheritance used in the C++ version.
 I also attemped to use Doxygen with Rust but I have not been able to get Doxygen to recognize tags in my source file.

+I was able to get the scheduler working with two basic processes that simply print their respective process names every time the udpate function is called.
+The main.rs file has all of the tests in it, making use of manager.rs, process.rs, basic_process.rs and basic_process2.rs.